alcionai/corso/docs/docs/developers/linters.md

 This section provides some tips on how to organize code to reduce lint errors.

 ### `wsl`

 `wsl` is a linter that requires blank lines in parts of the code.
-It helps make the codebase more uniform and ensures the code doesn't feel too compact.
+It helps make the codebase uniform and ensures the code doesn't feel too compact.

 #### Short-assignments versus var declarations

 Go allows declaring and assigning to a variable with either short-assignments (`x := 42`) or var assignments (`var x = 42`). `wsl` doesn't allow grouping these two types of variable declarations together.
 To work around this,